International Paper Company (IP) Shares Up Despite Recent Market Volatility

-International Paper Company (NYSE: IP)’s stock price has increased by 0.25 compared to its previous closing price of 36.49. however, the company has experienced a -4.42% decrease in its stock price over the last five trading days.
+International Paper Company (NYSE: IP)’s stock price has increased by 2.26 compared to its previous closing price of 36.69.
+Despite this, the company has seen a gain of 2.65% in its stock price over the last five trading days.
 The Wall Street Journal reported on 11/22/22 that Russian Pulp Business Still Delivering for International Paper

 Is It Worth Investing in International Paper Company (NYSE: IP) Right Now?

-International Paper Company (NYSE: IP) has a price-to-earnings ratio that is above its average at 7.72x. and a 36-month beta value of 1.06.
-Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 11 as “hold,” and 2 as “sell.”
+International Paper Company (NYSE: IP) has a price-to-earnings ratio of 7.92x that is above its average ratio.
+Additionally, the 36-month beta value for IP is 1.06.

 Will You Miss Out On This Growth Stock Boom?